-Pivot Axle & Pivot Nut
+Swingarm Pivot Shaft & Nut

-The pivot must always be installed with the head on the drive side (right) of the frame.
-The pivot can not be removed without removing the crankset.
+The pivot must always be installed the head on the drive side (right) of the frame.

+The pivot can not be removed with removing the crankset.

 When the pivot nut is removed the pivot will slide out easily.
 However, before it is removed the weight of the swingarm should be supported to prevent it dropping suddenly causing injury or damage.